The Spring 2021 registration is now closed.

 A ten week commitment is required for full understanding and impact.
-Please wait for the Fall 2019 series if you believe you may miss more than two sessions.
-No walk-ins please.
+Please wait for the following series if you believe you may miss more than two sessions.

 Registration: Registration Fee $50.00 — scholarships are available